Trespass (2011 film): Plot

-Through the chaos, Sarah and a wounded Kyle escape to the tool shed behind the house and are pursued by Elias and Jonah.
-After a brief fight, the thieves break through a partition in their tussling and to their surprise discover a large amount of money that's been hidden in the shed; Kyle reveals that he had sold Sarah's real diamond necklace and was saving the money as a nest egg for his family when he noticed his business/fortunes declining.
-As Elias and Jonah begin to collect the cash, Avery appears (having survived the car crash with minor injuries) and points a gun at them.
-Elias calls her bluff and claims she can shoot but he will still have time to shoot one of her parents, he then aims his gun at Sarah - but he is shot from behind and killed by Jonah for this.
-Jonah tries again to convince Sarah that she belongs with him but she rebuffs his offers, calling him insane.
-In an attempt to sacrifice himself, Kyle tells his wife and daughter to run while setting the money in the tool shed on fire.
+Through the chaos, Sarah and a wounded Kyle escape to a tool shed behind the house.
+In the ensuing fight with the thieves, a partition is broken, revealing hidden money; Kyle had sold Sarah's real diamond necklace and was saving the money as a nest egg for his family when he noticed his capital declining.
+Avery then appears, pointing a gun at the thieves.
+To defend himself, Elias aims his gun at Sarah.
+For this, he is killed by Jonah.
+Trying to sacrifice himself, Kyle tells his family to run while setting the money on fire after noticing a leaking gas canister that was turned over earlier in the tussle.
 He also shoots Jonah's foot with a nail gun, trapping him in the shed.
-While Avery goes to call the police, Sarah tries to help Kyle but she is grabbed in a last-ditch effort by Jonah, who is convinced that it is destiny for her to die together with him in the fire.
-However, Kyle then shoots him in the neck, causing him to fall and become engulfed in the flames.
-Sarah then carries Kyle away to safety just as the shed collapses.
+Sarah tries to help Kyle but is grabbed in a last-ditch effort by Jonah, who believes it is destiny to die with her in the fire.
+Kyle then shoots Jonah dead and Sarah carries Kyle away to safety just as the shed collapses.

-In the backyard, Kyle tries to tell Sarah to let him die so that she and Avery can survive on his life insurance fund but she refuses, stating that she loves him regardless of whether he has money or not.
-Avery runs back to her parents announcing that help is finally on the way.
-The three family members embrace as the real police arrive and surround the house.
+Kyle wants Sarah to let him die so that she and Avery can survive on his life insurance fund, but she refuses, as she loves him regardless of how much money he has.
+After calling the police, Avery runs back to her parents, and the three embrace.